Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 The relationship between the president and his counselor faced its most severe test in 1998, when Clinton was being investigated for an alleged relationship with White House intern Monica S. Lewinsky.
 Mr. Jordan reportedly arranged to hire a lawyer for Lewinsky and find her a job with Revlon, one of the companies of which he was a board member.
 (The job offer was rescinded amid the turmoil.)

 Mr. Jordan made five appearances before a grand jury during the independent counsel investigation of Clinton led by Kenneth W. Starr.
-He answered questions during a House of Representatives inquiry that led to Clinton’s impeachment.
+He answered questions during a House inquiry that led to Clinton’s impeachment.

 As Republican opponents accused Mr. Jordan of conspiring with Clinton to obstruct justice, he did not lose his composure.
 He never discussed the scandal in public, even after Clinton was acquitted by the Senate.